Margeli/AppVeyor/README.md

 - A folder with all the Assets of the game and the libraries .dll
 - The executable of the game .exe

-I recommend to put together in a folder the ReadMe, the assets and the libraries to make the process easily.
+It is recommended putting together in a folder the ReadMe, the assets and the libraries to make the process easily.
 In all the explanation we will refer to this folder as _\Game_.

 So we need to upload this _Game_ folder together with the executable of the game, that will be given by AppVeyor once it has made the Release.
 To do it we need to go again to the project _Settings_.
 Firstly we need to go to _Build_ section and fill the _Configuration_ option with Debug and Release.
 We put both to check that there’s no problem compiling the code in Debug nor Release mode.
 Then, as we said before, we need to get the executable given after the AppVeyor does the Release to our code.
 So in _Before packaging script_ we need to insert a script in PS (_PowerShell_) language which will copy this executable to the _Game_ folder, to have all together.